sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ## Scaling Guideline

-> This section provides you with a high-level overview of how each Sourcegraph service works with resources, with a list of scaling factors and basic guideline
+> This section provides you with a high-level overview of how each Sourcegraph service works with resources, with a list of scaling factors and basic guideline.

 ### cAdvisor